Stasis Theory: The Building Block of Effective Rhetoric

 It is important to note that the connection between the components of a fact may be different.
 For example, the point of disagreement may be the presence of the action itself, the purpose, the method, etc., which will give a different relationship between the components.
 It is possible to highlight the problematic core and the semantic periphery in fact.
 The problematic core is the main subject of argumentation and determines the content of the statement.
 The semantic periphery is represented in the form of verbal images, characteristics of the persons involved, the circumstances of the case, participants in its discussion, etc., and creates a general ethical and emotional attitude to the problem.

 The task of argumentation in the status finitionis is to find and substantiate the relation of a fact to a class of facts or to a norm.
-But both the class of facts and the norm are expressed by the words of the language, in the meaning of which the linguistic, lexical, objective, conceptual content is highlighted.
+But both the class of facts and the norm are expressed by the words of the language, in the meaning of which the linguistic, lexical, objective, and conceptual content is highlighted.
 The subject and purpose of the discussion are the wording of the definition.
-Definition as an operation is the construction of a concept.
+The definition as an operation is the construction of a concept.
 To construct a concept, the meanings of words are brought together (defined and defining words) and separated (a defining word and a word that limits its meaning – a synonym, antonym, paronym, etc.).
-The operations of reduction and dilution of the meanings of words are the discussion material in the status finitionis.
+The operations of reduction and dilution of the meanings of words are the discussion material in the stasis theory finitionis.
 In essence, in the status finitionis, it is not the problem of the truth of the statement that is discussed, but the problem of the correct naming of the established fact.

 - Homogeneous and heterogeneous norms.
 The hierarchy of norms can relate to both homogeneous norms, for example, legal, and to heterogeneous norms, for example, legal and moral;

 - The hierarchy of concepts.
-Hierarchization, reduction, and dilution of norms and data are the main operations in the status finitionis, since the task of argumentation is, in fact, to bring a norm to a fact, and not a fact to a norm: a fact is taken as a constant, norms are variable.
+Hierarchization, reduction, and dilution of norms and data are the main operations in the statis finitionis, since the task of argumentation is, in fact, to bring a norm to a fact, and not a fact to a norm: a fact is taken as a constant, norms are variable.
 In accordance with this task, a status-specific interpretation of the fact is carried out;

 - Fixed and implied norms.
 An unfixed norm, even if it is represented by a proverb or other generally accepted maxim, as an allegory, allows various, sometimes opposite interpretations (for example, an eye for an eye, a tooth for a tooth).
 But conceivable norms, as such, are usually stronger than written ones since they are directly addressed to the self-consciousness of the audience and are obvious;